LEI RBI

 The Reserve Bank of India (RBI)

 The Reserve Bank of India is India’s central bank and regulatory body under the jurisdiction of the Ministry of Finance, Government of India.
-The central bank is in charge of the issue and supply of the Indian rupee, as well as the regulation of the Indian banking system.
-RBI plays the role of the bankers’ bank, regulating the banking sector.
-And has played an important role in India’s development story by financing the government in its developmental projects and policies.
+The central bank is in charge of the issue and supply of the Indian rupee and the regulation of the Indian banking system.
+RBI is the bankers’ bank that regulates the banking sector.
+And has played an essential role in India’s development story by financing the government in its developmental projects and policies.

 LEI Requirement RBI